canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/installation-medias.md

 ---
 title: Create installation medias for Ubuntu Core
-description: These steps will walk you through creating a bootable Ubuntu Core SD Card or USB flash drive.
+description: These steps will walk you through creating a bootable Ubuntu Core SD card or USB flash drive.
 ---

 # Create installation medias for Ubuntu Core